 The Climategate scandal caused independent scientists and laymen around the globe to take a much closer look at the information that was being presented in support of Anthropogenic (i.e., man-made) Global Warming (AGW), and the overwhelming conclusion was that the there was no credible and conclusive evidence to support the hypothesis.
 And it was further shown that the scenarios predicting that the planet was nearing the tipping point for a series of catastrophic climate disasters, was totally invalidated by an examination of the facts, as well as a review of the earth's climate history.
 What came to light during this investigation was the following:

-The information presented below chronicles the facts that have been uncovered as a consequence of the many investigations being conducted subsequent to the original leaked East Anglia Climate Research Unit documents which triggered the Climategate scandal.
+The information presented in the The Climategate Facts Revealed section chronicle the facts that have been uncovered as a consequence of the many investigations being conducted subsequent to the original leaked East Anglia Climate Research Unit documents which triggered the Climategate scandal.
 A number of people have done an excellent job of summarizing the skeptics viewpoint.
 After reviewing the material below, I would recommend further investigation at the sources listed in the Skepticism section.

 However, before plunging in to the details, let me make one general observation.
 On his website, Dr. Roy Spencer states: